vivo-project/sample-data/openvivo/README.md

 The data here is a snapshot of the OpenVIVO data.

 OpenVIVO contains self-asserted information from researchers around the world.
-All informationw in OpenVIVO is identified with persistent identifiers:
+All information in OpenVIVO is identified with persistent identifiers:

 * ORCiD for people
 * ISSN for Journals